sodiqalase/bazaratech-assessment/ADRREADME.md

 The project needed a styling solution that's maintainable, scalable, and developer-friendly.

 ### Decision
-We chose TailwindCSS with SCSS support for styling.
+We chose TailwindCSS with SCSS support and additional utilities (clsx, tailwind-merge) for styling, along with Recharts for data visualization.

 ### Rationale
 - TailwindCSS provides utility-first approach
 - SCSS support for custom styling when needed
-- Excellent developer experience with auto-completion
+- clsx and tailwind-merge for conditional class merging
+- Base UI Components for foundational UI elements
+- Recharts for responsive and customizable charts
 - Built-in responsive design utilities
 - Strong community and documentation